personsg/code-runner/readme.md

 <br>
 <h2>Open source GPT-powered REPL</h2>

-Code Runner is a LLM-powered REPL that runs on your machine, allowing the language model to run code directly on your computer.
+Code Runner is a LLM-powered REPL that runs on your machine.

-Code Runner is designed to be easily hackable.
-A lot of the code is a bit hacky right now, but splicing in new features should be pretty straight forward.
-Have fun hacking!

 !IMPORTANT: There are inherent risks with running AI generated code directly on your machine -- Code Runner will ask for approval before running code, and if there's something wrong with code it produces you can prompt it to regenerate.
-Code editing in editor coming soon!
+Code editing in app coming soon!

-The stubs are in place to support local models with Ollama, and that will be enabled soon.
+The stubs are in place to support local models with Ollama.

 <br>